 Can I call to find out what’s going on, or just talk to the Judicial Officer on the phone and explain myself?

 While SJACS can answer any general process questions by telephone, privacy concerns do not allow us to discuss individual cases.
 You must schedule an in-person meeting to discuss the incident.
 Sometimes students are called in simply as a part of an ongoing investigation.
 Students are encouraged to call and schedule an appointment by the designated meeting date.
 Please note we do not schedule same day appointments.

 Yes.
-Students are entitled access to the information that will be considered in the case.
-As a courtesy, SJACS will provide a copy of the report to the student.
-Students can make a written request to SJACS for information included in their disciplinary record.
-SJACS is usually able to fulfill this request 48 hours or two business days after the request is received.
+Students are entitled to view the information that will be considered in the case.
+Any evidence in the case will be shared with you at your meeting.
 In order to maintain standards of confidentiality, personally identifiable information of other persons listed in the report will be redacted.
 See Student Education Records policy in SCampus for complete details.